Lee Jae Myung: Feminism

-South Korean media characterized Lee Jae-Myung as being hostile to feminism and no different from his fellow 2022 presidential opponent Yoon Seok-youl.
-On 8 November 2021, Lee distributed an article to participants of the National Election Commission stating, "If Lee Jae-Myung differentiates himself from the Moon Jae-in government's feminist-first policy, he can gain support from young men".
-On 10 November, Lee shared a post written by a supporter on DC Inside on his Facebook page, which read, "Candidate Lee Jae-Myung, please stop the 'feminism of madness' (of the Moon Jae-In government).
+Some media outlets, such as the New York Times, have characterized Lee Jae Myung as being hostile to feminism.
+On 8 November 2021, Lee distributed an article to participants of the National Election Commission stating, "If Lee Jae Myung differentiates himself from the Moon Jae-in government's feminist-first policy, he can gain support from young men".
+On 10 November, Lee shared a post written by a supporter on DC Inside on his Facebook page, which read, "Candidate Lee Jae Myung, please stop the 'feminism of madness' (of the Moon Jae-In government).
 If you promise to do so, I will vote [for you] with great pleasure".

-Progressive politician Sim Sang-jung criticized Lee Jae-myung as a clear "anti-feminist".
-Ahn Cheol-soo, a centre-right conservative liberal, also criticized Lee Jae-myung's pledge on gender as "misogyny".
+Progressive politician Sim Sang-jung criticized Lee Jae Myung as a clear "anti-feminist".
+Ahn Cheol-soo, a centre-right conservative liberal, also criticized Lee Jae Myung's pledge on gender as "misogyny".